AditiAdhikari02/Digital-Ticketing-System/README.md

 ✅ User login & session management
 ✅ Sign a document: creates a PDF containing the document text, its digital signature, and the signer’s certificate
 ✅ Verify a signed PDF: checks the digital signature against the embedded certificate
-✅ Stores user-specific private keys and certificates in a `certs/` folder
-✅ Simple web interface

 ---